In 2023, the tourism sector is still in flux, reeling from three years of major impacts from the COVID-19 pandemic.

 Significantly more businesses believe they will increase the number of employees within their business in the next four months (45% vs. 34%).
 However, of those increasing the number of their employees, the percentage of people who state there is an insufficient number of qualified workers to meet their operation’s hiring needs has not changed significantly.

 The use of targeted recruitment practices and the groups targeted remains essentially unchanged.

 The number of businesses offering new types of products or services remains consistent from August/September 2022 to January 2023, as does the impact of these products/services.

 Current Operating Conditions of Tourism Businesses

-Of those interviewed, 30% of businesses represented the accommodations industry, 29% recreation and entertainment, 15% travel services, 12% food and beverage services, and 12% transportation.
-Over three quarters (79%) were open with no limitations or restrictions.
-Those operating in Quebec reported the largest proportion of operating with restrictions.
+Of those interviewed, 36% of businesses represent the recreation and entertainment industry, 33% accommodations, 12% food and beverage services, 9% transportation, and 7% travel services.
+Two thirds (66%) of businesses are open with no limitations or restrictions.
+Those operating in Ontario report a larger proportion operating with restrictions.

-A quarter (24%) of respondents had no paid employees, while the majority (47%) had between 1 and 19 employees.
-Three-quarters (74%) of businesses operate on an annual basis.
-Those who operate on a seasonal basis operate predominantly in the summer (91%), followed by fall (58%), and spring (55%).
+Of those surveyed, 15% have no paid employees, with the majority of businesses having between 1 and 19 employees (64%).
+Looking at seasonality, 70% of businesses operate on an annual basis, and those who operate on a seasonal basis operate predominantly in the summer (89%), followed by fall (58%) and spring (54%).

-Nearly two-thirds (63%) of businesses were owner-operator businesses, and 87% reported being in operation for over 10 years.
-Under half (43%) of businesses indicated having an annual gross revenue of less than $500,000.
-Just over a quarter (27%) of businesses operate in a rural or remote region and over one-quarter indicate operating in a small population centre (27%).
+Nearly two-thirds (64%) of businesses are owner-operator businesses, and 68% report being in operation for over 20 years.
+Close to half (46%) of businesses indicate having an annual gross revenue of less than $500,000.
+One-third (33%) of businesses indicate they operate in a rural or remote region and over one-quarter indicate operating in a small population centre (27%).

 Recruitment and Retention